Briefpoint

 • Handling client communication for non-urgent inquiries

-For example, using a virtual assistant or legal outsourcing service can reduce workloads and improve efficiency while making sure all tasks are handled properly.
+For example, using a virtual legal assistant or legal outsourcing service can reduce workloads and improve efficiency while making sure all tasks are handled properly.

 7. Invest in a Good CRM Software